-All social work faculty members teach in the classroom and provide direct input into field placements and selection of settings and supervisors through regularly scheduled Faculty Meetings.
+All social work faculty members teach in the classroom.
+Faculty provides input into selection of field settings through regularly scheduled faculty meetings.
 Core faculty evaluates student performance in individual courses and through evaluation of the Senior Integrative Paper Presentation.
-Faculty are all involved in community service and all faculty members regularly belong to social work professional organizations and attend social work professional workshops and national conferences.
+All faculty are involved in community service, belong to social work professional organizations and regularly attend social work professional workshops and national conferences.
 Many social work faculty members teach workshops and lead groups, serve on boards, and hold national positions as part of their community service responsibility.

-The undergraduate social work faculty members are responsible for the overall design, administration, and evaluation of the Undergraduate Social Work Program's curriculum and educational policies.
+The undergraduate social work faculty members and field directors are responsible for the overall design, administration, and evaluation of the Undergraduate Social Work Program's curriculum and educational policies.
 Minor changes take place regularly and the plan for the Program and curricular re-evaluation is reviewed bi- yearly at the Fall and Spring Faculty Retreat.
 Ongoing input is solicited and received from students and the practice community.
 All proposed objectives are evaluated in light of the Program's overall objectives and professional developments.